stat545ubc-2025/assignment-b1-Wangchen_Xu/AssignmentB1.md

 ## Exercise 2: Document your Function.

-I have already include documentation in my code, which includes:
+I have already included documentation in my code, which includes:
 1. Title
 2. Function description: In 1-2 brief sentences, describe what the function does.